 The adjustable part comes in when patients can adjust the band that affects the amount of restriction that is necessary.
 The physician usually changes the band based on your current weight loss, food cravings, and other physical reactions.

-What is the Lap Band Procedure?
+What is the Lap-Band?

-The LAP BAND is a specific type of gastric band, which places a Lap-Band device around the upper portion of the stomach, physicians can adjust the tightness around the stomach, thereby effectively managing weight-loss.
+The LAP-BAND is a specific type of gastric band, which places a Lap-Band device around the upper portion of the stomach, physicians can adjust the tightness around the stomach, thereby effectively managing weight-loss.

 Who is a Candidate?

-Unlike RNY gastric bypass and sleeve gastrectomy surgery which typically require high BMIs, Mexico Lap-Band is least invasive and provides a short-term to mid-term tool for weight loss.
+Unlike RNY gastric bypass and sleeve gastrectomy which typically require high BMIs, Mexico Lap-Band is least invasive and provides a short-term to mid-term tool for weight loss.
 Patients with body mass indexes of over 40 are good candidates, but patients with as low as 30 BMIs can also be a candidate.

-Based on the manufacturer’s website, Lap-Band system is acceptable for patients with between 30 and 40 BMIs if they have a co-morbidity such as hypertension, diabetes, or high cholesterol.
+Based on the manufacturer’s website, the Lap-Band system is acceptable for patients with between 30 and 40 BMIs if they have a co-morbidity such as hypertension, diabetes, or high cholesterol.
 Realize Band is approved for patients who have BMIs of 35 to 45 and also with a co-morbidity.

 The LAP-BAND System may be right for you if: